voiceittech/VoiceIt2-AndroidSDK/README.md

 ### Liveness Detection

 For our Encapsulated Face and Video Verification methods, liveness detection can be enabled by parameter.
 This enables a pre-check(prompting to the user to turn their head or smile) before the verification API call to decrease the chance a user is able to spoof with a photo of someone else.
+This helps to mitigate replay attacks.

 ### Encapsulated Methods